-In 2021, Commission staff will continue to provide short-range planning support to the public transit operators within the Region, including the continuation of work on the Waukesha County and City of Waukesha transit development plan.
+In 2022, Commission staff will continue to provide short-range planning support to the public transit operators within the Region, including the initiation of work on a Kenosha County and City of Kenosha transit development plan.

-The Commission staff will periodically amend the 2021-2024 transportation improvement program (TIP) throughout 2021 for changes to projects listed in the TIP and new projects to be added to the TIP, as requested by WisDOT and local governments.
+The Commission staff will periodically amend the 2021-2024 transportation improvement program (TIP) throughout 2022 for changes to projects listed in the TIP and new projects to be added to the TIP, as requested by WisDOT and local governments.
 The Commission will work with FHWA, FTA, WisDOT, and local units of government to periodically identify those projects that have been deferred beyond the four years of the TIP or have been dropped and should not be listed within the TIP.
+Additionally, work will be initiated and completed on the development of a new 2023-2026 TIP.